EmadMoh178/library-management-system/README.md

 ## Project Overview

 The Library Management System is a RESTful API application designed to manage books, patrons, and borrowing records for a library.
-The system allows users to perform operations such as adding, updating, retrieving, and deleting books and patrons, as well as managing the borrowing and returning of books.
+The system enables users to perform CRUD operations on books and patrons, and facilitates the borrowing and returning of books by patrons.
 ## Demo

 Check out the demo!

 https://github.com/user-attachments/assets/b2bc2099-8ab1-47c8-9aec-f7e9b7c7b439

 ## Project Setup